Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 * What roles do the components of thalamocortical circuits play in sound perception and auditory learning?

-* How is thalamocortical processing of auditory information affected by acoustic experience during development and auditory learning in adulthood?
+* How is central auditory processing of auditory information affected by acoustic experience?

-* How is thalamocortical processing altered in psychiatric disorders affecting auditory perception and learning?
+* How is central auditory processing altered in brain disorders affecting auditory perception?

-Research in the laboratory is highly interdisciplinary, involving a combination of electrophysiological, behavioural, and computational techniques.
+Research in the laboratory is interdisciplinary, involving a combination of electrophysiological, behavioural, and computational techniques.
+We work primarily with mice, including mouse models of conditions such as tinnitus, schizophrenia, and developmental language disorder in humans.
 Our work benefits from our affiliations with the UCL Ear Institute and the Department of Neuroscience, Physiology and Pharmacology; we also have collaborative links with the Gatsby Computational Neuroscience Unit, the Department of Cell and Developmental Biology, the Institute of Ophthalmology, and other academic research units at UCL.

-I am co-organiser of BSc and MSc modules on the Anatomy and Physiology of Speech, Language and Hearing (SPSC2005 and HCSCGS17).
-I also give lectures on central auditory processing and cortical function in a variety of other modules at UCL.
+I give lectures on peripheral and central auditory processing and cortical function in a variety of modules at UCL.